 My long-time friend Sheri of The Loopy Ewe, shared her cookie dough truffle recipe with me over 5 years ago.
 Sheri and I have shared a lot of recipes through the years.
 She's a great cook.
 So, I have no idea why I've waited so long to make cookie dough truffles.
 Then I came across some beautiful cookie dough truffles from Lori at Recipe Girl.
 Her recipe is almost identical to Sheri's.
 It was time to give this a try.

+Healthified a bit.
+I'm not saying these are healthy, but they are healthiER than your traditional cookie dough truffle.
 Being a mom who has few opportunities to provide nourishment to my adult children any more, I couldn't resist the temptation to sneak some healthy ingredients into the recipe.
 (Shhhh, don't tell T-Man!)
 So, I substituted whole wheat pastry flour for white flour, and threw in a little ground flax seed.
 I honestly can't tell any difference in taste from the original; so, why not make it a little healthier less unhealthy while I'm at it?
 I also melted 72% cacao dark chocolate for dipping the truffles--the darker the chocolate the higher the antioxidants.
 Plus, T-Man loves dark chocolate.
 This isn't normally considered a "melting chocolate", but it tastes fantastic.
 It has more of a satin finish than a glossy one like the melting chocolates; but it's still pretty, and it tastes so much better.

 Step-by-step photos for making